Skip to main content

 Missing Environment Variables

 DBDock requires certain environment variables to be set.
-Ensure you have:
+Ensure you have one of:

 • DBDOCK_STORAGE_ACCESS_KEY and DBDOCK_STORAGE_SECRET_KEY - For cloud storage